Narrative Theology and Biblical Storytelling: Story, Identity, and the Drama of Redemption

 Implications for Ministry and Credentialing

 Narrative theology provides pastors with a powerful framework for preaching the Bible as a unified story rather than a collection of disconnected moral lessons.
-The narrative approach helps congregations understand their place in God's ongoing drama and motivates faithful living as participation in the story of redemption.
+Instead of extracting three points from a text, narrative preaching invites congregations to inhabit the biblical story, to see themselves in the characters, and to understand their lives as part of God's ongoing drama.
+This approach helps believers understand their place in redemptive history and motivates faithful living as participation in the story of redemption.

 The Abide University credentialing program validates expertise in narrative theology and biblical interpretation for ministry professionals.